-Amendments to standard Description Effective for annual years beginning on or after Summary of the amendment IAS 16 Property, Plant and Equipment: Proceeds before Intended Use January 1, 2022 The amendments prohibit deducting from the cost of an item of property, plant and equipment any proceeds from selling items produced before that asset is available for use.
-Additionally, the amendments also clarify the meaning of 'testing whether an asset is functioning properly'.
-IFRS 3 Reference to the Conceptual Framework January 1, 2022 The amendment as a whole updated IFRS 3 so that it refers to the 2018 Conceptual Framework instead of the 1989 Framework.
-IAS 1 Classification of Liabilities as Current or Non- current January 1, 2023 The amendment has clarified what is meant by a right to defer settlement, that a right to defer must exist at the end of the reporting period, that classification is unaffected by the likelihood that an entity will exercise its deferral right and that only if an embedded derivative in a convertible liability is itself an equity instrument the terms of a liability would not impact its classification Amendment to IFRS 10 and IAS 28 Sale or Contribution of Assets between an Investor and its Associate or Joint Venture N/A The amendments to IFRS 10 and IAS 28 deal with situations where there is a sale or contribution of assets between an investor and its associate or joint venture.
+Amendments to standard Description Effective for annual years beginning on or after Summary of the amendment IFRS 3 Reference to the Conceptual Framework January 1, 2022 The amendment as a whole updated IFRS 3 so that it refers to the 2018 Conceptual Framework instead of the 1989 Framework.
+IFRS 17 Insurance Contracts January 1, 2023 This is comprehensive new accounting standard for insurance contracts covering recognition and measurement, presentation and disclosure.
+Once effective, IFRS 17 (along with its subsequent amendments) will replace IFRS 4 Insurance Contracts (IFRS 4) that was issued in 2005.
+IAS 1 Classification of Liabilities as Current or Non- current January 1, 2023 The amendment has clarified what is meant by a right to defer settlement, that a right to defer must exist at the end of the reporting period, that classification is unaffected by the likelihood that an entity will exercise its deferral right and that only if an embedded derivative in a convertible liability is itself an equity instrument the terms of a liability would not impact its classification.
+IAS 1 and IFRS Practice Statement 2 January 1, 2023 This amendment deals with assisting entities to decide which accounting policies to disclose in their financial statements IAS 8 Amendmenttodefinitionofaccountingestimate January 1, 2023 This amendments regarding the definition of accounting estimates to help entities to distinguish between accounting policies and accounting estimates.
+IAS 12 Income taxes January 1, 2023 This amendment deals with clarification regarding accounting of deferred tax on transactions such as leases and decommissioning obligations Amendment to IFRS 10 and IAS 28 Sale or Contribution of Assets between an Investor and its Associate or Joint Venture N/A The amendments to IFRS 10 and IAS 28 deal with situations where there is a sale or contribution of assets between an investor and its associate or joint venture.
 Specifically, the amendments state that gains or losses resulting from the loss of control of a subsidiary.